Which bones are the metacarpals?

 How do the metacarpals break?

-In crush injuries and high energy injuries such as a fall from a bike, the injury pattern is less predictable, and more often unstable (see below).
+In crush injuries and high energy injuries such as a fall from a bike, the injury pattern is less predictable, and the breaks are more often unstable (see below).

 How is the diagnosis made?